vanshi06/movie-ratings-analytics-dbt/README.md

 ---

+### **14.3 Orchestration Macro**

+The project includes a `load_raw_data` macro that automates Snowflake `COPY INTO` commands for loading CSV files from the Snowflake external stage into the RAW tables.

+The macro uses dbt's `run_query()` functionality to execute the COPY INTO commands for:

+* Movies
+* Ratings
+* Tags
+* Genome Scores
+* Genome Tags
+* Links

+This enables the raw data ingestion step to be executed directly through dbt Cloud orchestration.

 ## **15. Data Quality & Testing**

 Data quality is implemented using both built-in dbt tests and custom SQL tests.